 In recent years non-thermal plasma processing has been considered an effective option for controlling emissions of gaseous pollutants.
 In early years, 1990-1997, the research in the Centre was focused on decomposition of NOx and VOCs of low concentrations (< 0.1 %) by DC and pulsed corona discharges and gliding arc discharge.
 Also, kinetics of chemical processes during the plasma abatement of gaseous pollutants was modeled.
 Since 1999 new topics were: plasma processing of highly-concentrated (tens of %) hydrocarbons and their chlorinated and fluorinated derivatives by microwave torch discharges, and hybrid non-thermal plasma-catalyst reactors for NOx abatement.

-Present investigations of both Departments concern generation of microwave microdischarges, hydrogen production via reforming of hydrocarbons using microwave plasmas and water purification by electrohydraulic discharges.
+Present investigations of both Departments concern generation of microwave microdischarges and hydrogen production via reforming of hydrocarbons using microwave plasmas.